 Peer Support Services

-- empowerment through meaningful volunteer opportunities
+- Empowerment through meaningful roles

-- awareness of resources in the community
+- Awareness of community resources

 Contact Peer Support Program

-Phone: (250) 542-6155
+Phone: (250) 542-3114 ext.
+299

 E-mail: [email protected]